micheleavella/NNDL/HW2/report.md

 **PCA**: principal component analysis is a linear transformation that projects the original variables into new variables ranked by the variance.
 In this way we can use the first two new variables to represent our data.

-**TSNE**: T-Distributed stochastic Neighbor Embedding is a non-linear transformation that reduces the data dimensionality by keeping close points in the original space close in the reduced space.
+**TSNE**: T-Distributed stochastic Neighbor Embedding is a non-linear transformation that reduces the data dimensionality by keeping points close in the original space, close in the reduced space.

 ___